mortengf/Playground/python/ml/README.md

 Examples: Chess, Go, StarCraft, robot movement, etc.

 #### Paradigm: Transfer Learning
-Transfer "knowledge" (through the layers of a neural network, aka Deep Learning?) from a "broad"/generic task trained on large (unstructured) data set to a more specific downstream task trained on more specific (structured) data sets.
+Transfer "knowledge" (weights?) from a "broad"/generic task trained on large (unstructured) data set to a more specific downstream task trained on more specific (structured) data sets.

 The **pre-training** part of models like BERT and GPT is typically unsupervised working on unlabelled data, whereas the fine-tuning (transfer learning) part is typically supervised, working on labeled data.